 Nukes are used only once during this period after which the global treaty is signed.

 Sometime in the 24th century there is a huge cultural revolution of sorts.
 People know that the world has gone through a trying time filled with crisis and uncertainty.
-That, in reflection, technology put a tremendous strain the human species but also widened the scope, the window so to say.
+That, in reflection, technology put a tremendous strain on the human species but also widened the scope, the window so to say.
 The window in which human beings climbed through in order to get to a new place, a vista, a platform.
 To some new generation in the 2400's the past became just that.
-In fact, they look longingly back to the 19th and 20th centuries rather than the war like path of their fathers and forefathers.
-And they can see the 3 or 4 hundred years that has marked the beginning and end of the end and they perceive that is at the end and this recognition frees them.
+In fact, they look longingly back to the 19th and 20th centuries rather than the war-like path of their fathers and forefathers.
+And they can see the 3 or 4 hundred years that has marked the beginning and end of the end and they perceive that it is at the end and this recognition frees them.
 It liberates them from any attachment to it.
 And when they free themselves in this fashion they immediately see how interconnected the assumptions of the elders is with the past and in that tension begin building something new.
 And this spirit catches fire all throughout the century.
 At first it is dismissed.
 Suddenly that past becomes anathema.
 Everything associated with technology and consciousness and brain transmitting et al will become hateful and the stark human being is celebrated; the naked creature out of the forest.
 The creator and destroyer of the machine rather than the slave.
 He becomes grotesquely real; becomes wildly emotional and physically strong.
 This is the new image of the human being.
 It is replaced within a generation by a more problematic creature.

 He ignores the past completely and surrounds himself with his own fictions.
 He measures everything in terms of his own birth.
 "The past?
 The past is slavery.
 They only thought they were free."
 "Look how they slaved to the rhythm of the machine!"
 These will be comments of the generation.